Legend-Master/webrtc-video-chat-test/note.md

 - Can't interact with the content behined it

 In the other hand, if we change the `display: none` to something else, then we lose the inert and top layer behavior

+---

+Web bundlers are such a pain to deal with

+Things like Webpack, Rollup, need too much configurations

+With things like Vite, Parcel, they're much easier to start, but way harder to customize (plugins are not a easy fix at all), and they can't even do some pretty bassic things like inline stylesheets out of box (Parcel can, but no source map)

+SSR/SSG is another big problem (not the case in this project tho), Parcel doesn't even have any documentation talking about this (having a plan on Github Discussion tho)